 North Mid Charity raises funds to support and enhance life at North Mid.

-The charity has funded a wide range of projects at the trust, many focusing on providing vital support for our staff and patients during the covid pandemic.
+The charity has funded a wide range of projects at the trust, many focusing on providing vital support for our staff and patients.
 Charitable projects have included:

 - Delivering our 'staff thank you' initiative